 About Dual SIM Dual Standby (DSDS)

 You can select which SIM card to use for making calls or sending text messages (SMS).
 When one SIM card is engaged in a call, the other SIM card is temporarily disabled.
-This means that during a call, only the active SIM card is available for communications.
+This means that only the active SIM card is available for communications during a call.
 To receive calls going to the disabled SIM card, enable the Dual SIM reachability feature to forward calls to the active SIM.
-Once Dual SIM reachability is enabled, you can put the ongoing call on hold and answer a call forwarded from SIM 2 to SIM1.
+Once Dual SIM reachability is enabled, you can place the ongoing call on hold and answer a call forwarded from SIM 2 to SIM1.

 Enable the two SIM cards